 150,000 workers earning between $2,000 and $2,500 monthly and 300,000 professionals, managers, executives (PMEs) earning below $4,500 each month will benefit from the changes.

 According to a Straits Times article titled “Key labour law expanded to protect more workers”, employers will need to pay workers’ salaries on time.
-Workers must also be given benefits which are due to them, such as paid sick leave, and not be sacked unfairly.
+Workers must also be given benefits which are due to them.
+For example, paid sick leave, and unfair dismissal.

 Acting Manpower Minister Tan Chuan-Jin said this would “ensure reasonable labour standards for workers while balancing employers’ need to stay competitive”.